-The National Assembly is referred to [the matter] of the bill of the law of finance on the opening of the second ordinary session.
+The Assembly of the Deputies of the People is referred to [the matter] of the bill of the law of finance on the opening of the second ordinary session.

-The provisions of the bill can be put into force by ordinance if the Assembly has not decided in a time period of sixty days following the deposit of the bill and only if the budgetary year is about to expire.
+The provisions of the bill can be put into force by ordinance if the Assembly has not decided in a time period of forty-five days following the deposit of the bill and only if the budgetary year is about to expire.
 In this case, the Government convokes an extraordinary session, in order to demand ratification.
 If the budget is not adopted at the end of the extraordinary session, it is definitively established by ordinance.